 Support services are offered to students with disabilities including, but not limited to, classroom and testing accommodations, adaptive equipment, assistance with the admission process, career guidance and counseling, and referral to community service agencies.
-To request accommodations and/or modifications, contact the Director of Career Development and Disability Services, who provides services to all campuses, at 706-754-7728.
+To request accommodations and/or modifications, contact Kay Morgan, Special Populations and Retention Coordinator, who provides services to all campuses, at 706-754-7828.
 Appropriate documentation of disability is required.